mwildehahn/hack-async-http-example/README.md

 # hack-async-http-example

-Experiments using hack's async curl helpers
+Experiments using hack's async curl helpers.
+There are a couple variations on different branches.

 ## master